ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 **Why can't you test medals?**

-I can't test this on my account, because the one time I did - you scraped it immediately, so I can't do that.
+I can't test this on my account, because the one time I did - medal hunters scraped it immediately, so I can't do that.

 **Do you think we could do something like an entire playerbase medal, like hit a billion notes in December?**